ibm-cloud-docs/apps/hosting.md

 # Choosing your hosting environment
 {: #hosting}

-If you have an existing app, you can host it on {{site.data.keyword.cloud}} with all the infrastructure or platform services you need.
+If you have an existing application, you can host it on {{site.data.keyword.cloud}} with all the infrastructure or platform services you need.
 {:shortdesc}

 With {{site.data.keyword.Bluemix_notm}}, you no longer need to make large investments in hardware to test out or run a new app.
 Instead, we manage it all for you and only charge for what you use.
 Your cloud server environment is the base of your infrastructure layer.
 You can choose a single option or a combination for more complex environments.